 Whether you are attending one of our Mountain programs or a retreat program hosted by a congregation or other organization, our doors are open to all.
 This open door policy is a based on the Unitarian Universalist (UU) faith tradition and principles of the founders and those who have dedicated their time, talent, and treasure to ensure that all have equal access to The Mountain.
 Regardless of religious background, gender, ethnicity, age, ability, sexual orientation, or gender expression, we want to share the magic of our mountaintop sanctuary with all who desire the experience.

-“We, the members of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”
+We covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.